KasperKnop/WEB1/docs/04-first-project.md

 This is an individual project.
 The deadline can be found on itslearning.
 Hand in before the deadline if you want feedback.

-You must host your website using GitHub Pages and submit the link to your site using the handin slot on itslearning.
+You must host the website using GitHub Pages and submit the link to the site using the handin slot on itslearning.